 This is where the main features section comes in.
 Here’s your chance to display your product in action and how the features actually create a solution for your target customer.

-Base is a popular CRM that helps customers see the benefit of their mobile app through a 3D infographic.
-Notice how they use the combination of an icon and graphic to visually communicate what the app looks like.
-You can read a short description about how they focus on enterprise functionality and enhancing the user experience.
-This immediately piques the interest of anyone looking for a great mobile CRM and prompts them to take the next step.
+Zendesk Sell (formerly Base) is a popular sales force automation tool that helps businesses track leads and organize their sales process.
+Notice how they use the combination of product images and graphics to visually communicate what the dashboard looks like.
+You can read a short description about how they focus on tracking all data points in a sales process.
+This immediately piques the interest of anyone looking for a great CRM and prompts them to take the next step.

 LeadPages uses the wildly popular three-column layout to display their most popular features side-by-side.
 You can quickly understand what the product can be used for and whether or not those features could help your company solve a problem.
 One of the best ways to showcase product features is to simply show the product being used and what the data would look like after a common use case.